magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-44505-graphql-applying-reward-points-does-not-update-grand-total.md

 <ins>Steps to reproduce</ins>:

-1. Configure rewards points.
+1. Configure reward points.
 1. Create a cart and apply some points.
-1. Call the GetCart query from GraphQL endpoint and retrieve your cart.
+1. Call the `GetCart` query from `GraphQL` endpoint and retrieve your cart.
-1. Look at the "grand total" entry.
+1. Look at the grand total entry.
 1. Now check the same customer's cart totals using the rest API /rest/V1/carts/mine/totals.

 <ins>Expected results</ins>:

-Graphql query for carts must show totals correctly considering rewards points same as done in rest api calls.
+GraphQL query for carts show correct grand total, considering rewards points same as done in rest API calls.

 <ins>Actual results</ins>:

-Graphql results don't consider reward points when showing totals.
+GraphQL results don't consider reward points when showing totals.

 ## Apply the patch